ginkage/musicled/README.md

 ![LED WiFi controllers](img/espurna.jpg)

-The device I use to achieve my goal is more interesting: it's a Pi Zero bundled with an [AudioInjector Zero](https://www.kickstarter.com/projects/1250664710/audio-injector-zero-sound-card-for-the-raspberry-p) sound card and a [Waveshare 5-inch HDMI display](https://www.waveshare.com/5inch-hdmi-lcd-b.htm) connected to it.
+The device I use to achieve my goal is more interesting: it's a Raspberry Pi Zero W bundled with an [AudioInjector Zero](https://www.kickstarter.com/projects/1250664710/audio-injector-zero-sound-card-for-the-raspberry-p) sound card and a [Waveshare 5-inch HDMI display](https://www.waveshare.com/5inch-hdmi-lcd-b.htm) connected to it.
 Fairly cheap setup that allows me to use music lights with any audio source.
 This program, though, should work just as well on any other Linux-based computer, ideally the one playing that music in the first place to avoid DAC-to-ADC double conversion.

 ![Visualizer from the front](img/front.jpg)